 The A.A. degree requirements consist of general education requirements and electives to prepare for a Bachelor’s degree.
 Many majors at the universities require that specific courses be taken as part of the A.A. degree, both within general education and within the electives; known as common prerequisites, these specific courses are to be taken prior to transferring by all students who plan to enter a particular major within the university system.
 These requirements may be met by completing an A.A. degree pathway at Valencia or by careful selection of courses for the Associate in Arts.
-The Transfer Plans section of this catalog provides guidance for certain university majors.
 Catalogs and/or Web sites of the state universities list the courses, including the Common Program Prerequisites (CPPs), that are to be taken at the community college in order to enter the junior year in a particular major at the university.

 Valencia’s degree pathways are designed for a student who plans to earn the Associate in Arts degree and transfer to one of the state universities or state colleges in Florida as a junior to complete a Bachelor’s degree in one of the specific majors.
 Each degree pathway includes the courses to satisfy Valencia’s general education requirements for the A.A. degree as well as the Common Program Prerequisites for the specific major.

 The Associate in Arts degree requires 60 eligible college-level credit hours, which includes 36 credits of general education and 24 credit hours of electives.